clspeter/transparent-modal-invisible-reproducible/README.md

    yarn install
    ```

-2. Start the app with development build
+2. build and start the app with development build

    ```bash
    yarn android